Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 Occasionally, notifications have actions that are registered by notification [category](../api/Unity.Notifications.iOS.iOSNotificationCategory.html) such that notifications with the same category identifier have the registered actions on them.

-If you tap a particular action rather than the notification itself, the [iOSNotificationCenter.GetLastRespondedNotificationAction](../api/Unity.Notifications.iOS.iOSNotificationCenter.html#Unity_Notifications_iOS_iOSNotificationCenter_GetLastRespondedNotificationAction) will return the action identifier.
+If you tap a particular action rather than the notification itself, the [QueryLastRespondedNotificationOp](../api/Unity.Notifications.iOS.iOSNotificationCenter.html#Unity_Notifications_iOS_QueryLastRespondedNotificationOp) will contain not only notification, but also action identifier and, in case of text input action, the text entered by the user.
 Use the text [input action](../api/Unity.Notifications.iOS.iOSTextInputNotificationAction.html) to prompt the user to type some response text.